Summary: This blog presents a comprehensive guide on Ransomware Virus and Ransomware Data Recovery Methods. It includes the following:

 - The malicious hidden code on the website looks for vulnerable machines.

-The attacker chooses a website, hacks it or infects it with malware.
-Such websites use their exploit kit to check the visitor’s machine for vulnerabilities, such as finding software bug, and security flaws of the browser and operating system.
-If the exploit-kit finds the visitor’s machine vulnerable, it exploits the machine for malicious code execution.
+The attacker chooses a website, hacks it, or infects it with malware.
+Such websites use their exploit kit to check the visitor’s machine for vulnerabilities, such as finding software bugs, and security flaws in the browser and operating system.
+If the exploit kit finds the visitor’s machine vulnerable, it exploits the machine for malicious code execution.

 3. Free Software Vector

 - Spreads through free infected games, bogus software, screensavers, etc.

 The human tendency to get things for free allows the attackers to lure users into downloading and running the malicious code hidden with the “free content.”

 - Files that won’t open